[UPDATED] The 3 biggest boundary planning project challenges (and how to avoid them)

-We’ve seen even the most experienced school district leaders make some missteps that can derail an attendance area boundary planning project.
-Working with school districts of all sizes across the country has taught us that if just a few key mistakes are avoided, boundary planning projects get off the ground more quickly and run more smoothly.
-Here are the three most common stumbling blocks we see and how to make sure you don’t run into them.
+We’ve seen even the most experienced school district leaders make a few missteps that can derail an attendance area boundary planning project.
+Working with school districts of all sizes across the country has taught us that if a few key mistakes are avoided, boundary planning projects get off the ground more quickly and run more smoothly.
+Here are the three most common challenges we see and how to make sure you avoid them.

 Your school board members are among your most important stakeholders.
 Get them invested in your initiative by taking time at the beginning of the project to set expectations for when and how board members will engage in enrollment-balancing planning and activities.
-Here are some key project elements you’ll want their participation in:
+Here are some key project elements where you’ll want their participation:

 - Acting as liaisons to boundary committee working groups (if you’re creating them)

-- Development of a student transition plan needed for new boundary implementation
+- Developing a student transition plan needed for new boundary implementation

-- Communication and engagement with district parents/guardians and community stakeholders
+- Communicating and engaging with district parents/guardians and community stakeholders

-Your initial project planning should include decisions around whether you’re going to form a committee working group, and if you are, what its role in the project will be and how committee membership will be determined.
+Your initial project planning should include decisions about whether you’re going to form a committee working group and, if you are, what its role in the project will be and how committee membership will be determined.

 Recruiting and training a group of community members to help you develop enrollment-balancing solutions is a lot of work, but careful planning pays dividends here—you’ll be ensuring that your project process is thorough, transparent, and respected by the community.

-If you are creating a committee, get started thinking about which schools or communities should be represented within the group.
-What about certain ethnicities?
+If you are creating a committee, start thinking about which schools or communities should be represented within the group.
+How will you ensure your committee reflects the racial and ethnic makeup of your student population?
 Should building and district staff be on the committee?
 Should all committee members be voting members?
 How will consensus be measured?
 These are all important questions to address.

 Challenge 3: No GIS-based tools to support boundary committee decision-making.